Human overpopulation is an issue by itself, but can also be at the core of other key environmental and social issues.

 One way to describe human overpopulation is the point at which the number of humans in an area, region, city, country, or the world at large, cannot be maintained

-So, there can really be two parts to overpopulation that can work in conjunction with each other – 1. the size (and growth or shrinking) of the population, and, 2. how effectively and sustainably that population can be supported.
+So, there can really be two parts to overpopulation that can work in conjunction with each other:

 A smaller or stagnating population could face issues if they consume at an unsustainable rate, degrade their environment at an unsustainable rate, or run out of or don’t have access to resources

 The number of humans in one area at one time can increase because of a number of reasons, but some of the main reasons might include increased birth rates, decrease in the mortality/death rates, and increase in immigration

 Historically, technological revolutions or advances in technologies have also increased populations e.g. the tool-making revolution, the agricultural revolution, and the industrial revolution – all of which allowed humans more access to food, resulting in subsequent population explosions